EHR Implementation: Key Benefits & Potential Challenges

 American Academy of Family Physicians

-When you decide to implement an EHR system in your healthcare organization you should understand that it takes time and requires significant investments to build and deploy it.
-That’s why it’s critical to choose the right functionality to be able to estimate the budget scope and how long it will take to implement the system.
-There’s another thing to consider when planning time frames for project development and implementation.
-You will need time for your staff training to teach how to use the EHR’s functionality.
+This EHR integration challenge is probably the most obvious.
+To integrate an EHR system into your healthcare organization, you should understand that it takes a lot of time and requires significant investments to build and deploy the system.
+That’s why it’s critical to choose the right functionality to estimate the budget scope and how long it will take to implement the system.

 Interoperability

-Interoperability stands for software abilities to be compatible with third-party systems.
-For EHRs, it’s one of the crucial challenges.
-Why?
-One of the most important features of EHRs is the ability to share patients’ medical records with other healthcare organizations, so accurate interoperability is dead critical.
-For example, if the EHRs systems don't support particular file formats used by another organization within their EHR software, it doesn’t make sense to use the technology.
+Interoperability refers to the software’s compatibility with third-party systems, which is a crucial challenge for EHRs.
+One of the most important features of EHRs is the ability to share patients’ medical records with other healthcare organizations, so accurate interoperability is critical.
+For example, if an EHR system doesn't support particular file formats used by another organization within their EHR software, it doesn’t make sense to use the technology.

-The current situation with addressing this challenge is as follows.
-According to the Digital Healthcare Ecosystem report conducted by Business Insider Intelligence, just 37% of US hospital leaders think their organization is "very" or "extremely" successful at sharing medical data with other health systems.
+Although technology is improving with regard to interoperability challenges, there is still work to be done.
+According to the Digital Healthcare Ecosystem report conducted by Business Insider Intelligence, only 37% of US hospital leaders think their organization is "very" or "extremely" successful at sharing medical data with other health systems.

 Source: Business Insider Intelligence

-Patient data security and privacy protection pose another obstacle to EHR implementation.
-Patients and health workers want to ensure complete protection and data integrity, but it’s challenging when faced with potential cyber-attacks.
+Patient data security and privacy protection pose another challenge regarding EHR implementation.
+Patients and health workers want to ensure complete protection and data integrity, but it’s challenging when the potential of cyber-attacks is on the rise.
 Patient information is one of the most targeted data areas, so healthcare providers must integrate an advanced data security strategy for their EHR systems.
 This will eliminate security breaches and protect patient records against hackers.
-In addition, EHR systems must be compliant with The Health Insurance Portability and Accountability Act (HIPAA) to ensure sensitive patient data security and integrity.
+In addition, EHR systems must be compliant with The Health Insurance Portability and Accountability Act (HIPAA), to ensure sensitive patient data security and integrity.

 On a Final Note

 EHR systems are designed to improve the work of medical services.
-Though current statistics report that 56% of doctors don’t consider EHR as a solution that helps.
-However, they believe in the beneficial potential of EHR if specific improvements are made to the systems.
-Thus, it’s crucial to understand why your organization requires an EHR system and what functionally will really contribute to the performance of your organization.
+Current statistics report that 56% of doctors don’t consider EHR to be a helpful solution.
+However, they do believe in the beneficial potential of EHR if specific improvements are made to the systems.
+Thus, it’s crucial to understand why your organization requires an EHR system and what functionality will really contribute to the performance of your organization.

-If you have an idea of an EHR software project but are not sure how to design your EHR to get the most of it, feel free to contact Emerline’s team.
-We’ll help you address all the challenges and leverage all the potential benefits of EHR.
+If you have an idea for an EHR software project but are not sure how to design it to get the most out of it, contact Emerline’s team.
+We’ll help you address all the challenges and leverage the potential benefits of EHR.

 Recommended for you